10/6/98

 company that has been fighting to enter the registry business since

 January, 1997.
-Iperdome's concept is to provide Netizens with a permanent
+Iperdome's concept is to provide Netizens with a

 address on the Internet, one that does not change when Netizens change